-'A goddess... astounding depth of insight
+On Ithaca: 'A goddess... astounding depth of insight and pure talent.'

-Angeni is most known for her one-woman adaptations of Classical narratives, which explore and address contemporary socio-political issues.
-At the Edinburgh Fringe 2021 her latest piece, Ithaca, a feminist one woman autobiographical adaptation of Homer's Odyssey, received five star reviews, praise from Lyn Gardner, and featured two weeks running in Scotland's national newspaper, The Scotsman.
-For more information on Ithaca please Click Here.
+Angeni frequently creates work that seeks to explore and address contemporary socio-political issues in mythological settings.
+Her latest piece, Ithaca, an autobiographical adaptation of Homer's Odyssey, received five star reviews at the Edinburgh Fringe, praise from Lyn Gardner, and featured two weeks running in Scotland's national newspaper, The Scotsman.
+For more information please Click Here.

 A textbook workaholic, Angeni values her contributions on both sides of the curtain.
 Her most recent credits include Assistant Director of Sleeping Beauty at the Presidio Theatre, and Director/Line Producer of Presidio Theatre's short holiday performance at the San Francisco Symphony (Deck the Hall).

 Angeni is also a poet.
 Her debut collection of 99 poems, Longitudes & Latitudes, was published in March 8, 2023 with Gatekeeper Press.
 Longitudes & Latitudes highlights nature and relationships through its irreverently playful and experimental style, witchy feminist energy, and literary-fourth-wall-breaking intimacy.